datahub-project/datahub/docs/rfc/active/000-datadoc-entity/datadoc-entity-rfc.md

 ## Detailed design

-### DataDoc
+### DataDoc Model
 ![DataDoc High Level Model](datadoc-high-level-model.png)

 As shown in the above diagram, DataDoc is a document which contains a list of DataDoc cells.
-It organizes rich text,queries, and charts into a notebook to easily document analyses.
-It contains the following metadata:
+It organizes rich text, queries, and charts into a notebook to easily document analyses.
+We could see that the DataDoc model is very similar as Notebook.
+DataDoc would be viewed as a subset of Notebook.
+Therefore we are going to model Notebook rather than DataDoc.
+We will include "subTypes" aspect to differentiate Notebook and DataDoc

+### Notebook Data Model
+This section talks about the mininum data model of Notebook which could meet our needs.
-- dataDocKey (keyAspect)
+- notebookKey (keyAspect)
-    - dataDocTool: The name of the DataDoc tool such as QueryBook, Notebook, and etc
+    - notebookTool: The name of the DataDoc tool such as QueryBook, Notebook, and etc
-    - dataDocId: Unique id for the DataDoc
+    - notebookId: Unique id for the DataDoc
-- dataDocInfo
+- notebookInfo
     - title(Searchable): The title of this DataDoc
     - description(Searchable): Detailed description about the DataDoc
     - lastModified: Captures information about who created/last modified/deleted this DataDoc and when
-    - dataDocUrl: URL for the DataDoc.
-- dataDocContent
+- notebookContent
     - content: The content of a DataDoc which is composed by a list of DataDocCell
 - editableDataDocProperties
 - ownership
 - status
 - globalTags
 - institutionalMemory
+- browsePaths
 - domains
+- subTypes

-### DataDoc Cells
+### Notebook Cells
-DataDoc cell is the unit that compose a DataDoc.
+Notebook cell is the unit that compose a Notebook.
 There are three types of cells: Text Cell, Query Cell, Chart Cell.
 Each type of cell has its own metadata.
-Since the cell only lives within a DataDoc, we model cells as one aspect of DataDoc rather than another entity.
+Since the cell only lives within a Notebook, we model cells as one aspect of Notebook rather than another entity.
 Here are the metadata of each type of cell:
 - TextCell
     - cellTitle: Title of the cell
     - cellId: Unique id for the cell.
-    - lastModified: Captures information about who created/last modified/deleted this DataDoc cell and when
+    - lastModified: Captures information about who created/last modified/deleted this Notebook cell and when
-    - text(searchable): The actual text in a TextCell in a DataDoc
+    - text(searchable): The actual text in a TextCell in a Notebook
 - QueryCell
     - cellTitle: Title of the cell
     - cellId: Unique id for the cell.
-    - lastModified: Captures information about who created/last modified/deleted this DataDoc cell and when
+    - lastModified: Captures information about who created/last modified/deleted this Notebook cell and when
-    - rawQuery(Searchable): Raw query to explain some specific logic in a DataDoc
+    - rawQuery(Searchable): Raw query to explain some specific logic in a Notebook
     - lastExecuted: Captures information about who last executed this query cell and when
 - ChartCell
     - cellTitle: Title of the cell
     - cellId: Unique id for the cell.
-    - lastModified: Captures information about who created/last modified/deleted this DataDoc cell and when
+    - lastModified: Captures information about who created/last modified/deleted this Notebook cell and when

 ## Future Work
 Querybook provides an embeddable feature.
 We could embed a query tab which utilize the embedded feature in Datahub